Nuclear Medicine (AS)

 Program Requirements

-The following pre-requisites must be completed with a grade of C or higher before applying to the Program:
+The following pre-requisites must be completed before applying to the Program:

 - Attendance at one program-specific information session within one year of application submission to the department.